wagiminator/CH552-USB-Knob/README.md

 ### Compiling and Uploading Firmware
 - Open a terminal.
 - Navigate to the folder with the makefile.
-- Connect the board and make sure the CH55x ist in bootloader mode.
+- Connect the board and make sure the CH55x is in bootloader mode.
 - Run ```make flash``` to compile and upload the firmware.
 - If you don't want to compile the firmware yourself, you can also upload the precompiled binary.
 To do this, just run ```python3 ./tools/chprog.py usb_knob.bin```.